prithvirajnpr/http_tcp/README.md

 This Python script implements an HTTP proxy server that can intercept and cache images requested by clients.
 It also includes the ability to save the entire HTML response to a file.

+## Prerequisites

+- Python 3.x
+- Required Python libraries (can be installed via `pip`):
+  - `socket`
+  - `bs4` (BeautifulSoup)

+## Features

+- Acts as an HTTP proxy server for clients.
+- Caches image responses for future requests.
+- Allows you to specify a target web server and port.
+- Supports the use of a proxy server for requests.
+- Multithreaded to serve multiple clients simultaneously.

 ## How the Proxy Works

 The script does the following: